Frequently Asked Questions

 We can help you identify patterns of error, find resources to help you learn comma rules, and we can model editing strategies.
 Our goal is for you to become an independent, confident writer, and that includes focusing on all parts of the writing process, from brainstorming to editing.
 Don’t worry -- we’ll be here to help you along the way!

 Don’t worry.
 All MTSU students have access to Microsoft Word via their Office 365 ProPlus subscription.
-Visit the Office 365ProPlus info page for more information or check out the Office 365 instructions page for setup.
+Visit the Office 365ProPlus info page for more information.

 Our complete list of handouts can be found on our Online Resources page.

-We are always looking for motivated, talented undergraduate and graduate students to work in our center.
+We are always looking for motivated, talented undergraduate and graduate students from all disciplines to work in our center.
 Undergraduates must have already completed ENGL 1020 (or the equivalent) with a B or better.
-We prefer that undergraduate students have prior tutoring experience or have been through a tutor training program.
-The English Department offers ENGL 3550 ("Introduction to Peer Tutoring in Writing: Theory and Methods"), that provides students with the foundations of tutoring writing as well as experience working in the MTSU Writing Center.
+We prefer that undergraduate students have prior tutoring experience or have been through a tutor training program, but it is not required.
+The English Department offers ENGL 3550 ("Introduction to Peer Tutoring in Writing: Theory and Methods") that provides students with the foundations of tutoring writing as well as experience working in the MTSU Writing Center.
 Graduate tutors are encouraged to apply, regardless of program or assistantship status.
-To obtain an application, please contact Dr. James Hamby.
+Please fill out a UWC Employment Application Form and send all required materials to Dr. James Hamby (James.Hamby@mtsu.edu).

 Walker Library, Room 362